catamphetamine/react-phone-number-input/README.md

 ## Customizing

-One can use the exported `<PhoneInput/>` component for supplying custom country select component and phone number input field component.
+One can use the exported `<PhoneInput/>` component for supplying custom country select and phone number input field components.

 ```js
 import { PhoneInput } from 'react-phone-number-input'